aMarCruz/easyrouter/README.md

     again this hash will no repeat the process)
                        |
                        v
-            router.enter(newRoute)
+            router.onEnter(newRoute)
                        |
                        v
-        there's a match for the new hash?
+ there's a match with an `enter` method for the hash?
                        |
           +------------+-------------+
           |                          |